 Everyone over the age of 15 must carry an identity card or passport at all times to prove their legal status or residence in the country.
 If you move house within Luxembourg, you must apply to have your identity card updated, and it is your responsibility to make sure you renew your card well in advance of its expiration date.

 Citizenship in Luxembourg

 Previously, those who planned to make Luxembourg their new home and wished to apply for citizenship were required to renounce their current citizenship.
 However, a legal change has been approved to allow dual citizenship.

-To become a citizen you must be at least 18 years old, have lived in Luxembourg for at least 10 years and be fluent in all three national languages (French, German and Luxembourgish).
-Alternatively, you can apply for citizenship after five years of living in Luxembourg if you have ties with the country through birth, adoption or marriage.
+To become a Luxembourgish citizen, you must be at least 18 years old, have lived in Luxembourg for at least 10 years, and be fluent in all three national languages (French, German, and Luxembourgish).
+Alternatively, you can apply for citizenship after five years of living in Luxembourg if you have ties with the country through birth, adoption, or marriage.

 - Work permit: Permis de Travail – Arbeitserlaubnis